Strengthening MARAC for a Safer Future

 Free.
 Invite-only.

-Bringing together MARAC professionals, partners, and policy makers
+You asked for us to bring together MARAC professionals, partners, and policy makers

 from across Scotland.
+We’re delivering.

 • Celebrating progress